King Ranch

 The story starts in the mid-1830s with an eleven-year-old boy indentured by his destitute family to a jeweler in New York City.

-Young Richard distinguished himself as a tireless worker and a fast learner with an ever-keen eye for opportunity.
-He rose quickly in the steam boating business on the Alabama and Florida rivers, becoming a captain.
-After moving to South Texas, he founded a steam boat line with his lifelong friend Mifflin Kenedy – setting up ports and moving goods and people along the lower Rio Grande River.
+Young Richard spent the next several years learning the steamboat trade.
+He distinguished himself as a tireless worker and a fast learner with an ever-keen eye for opportunity.
+He rose quickly in the steam boating business on the Alabama and Florida rivers, becoming a captain in 1847.
+After moving to South Texas, he founded a steamboat line with his long time friend Mifflin Kenedy – setting up ports and moving goods and people along the lower Rio Grande.

 In the middle of the 19th century, Captain King traveled north from the Rio Grande to Corpus Christi.
 He traversed a region then known as the Wild Horse Desert and was captivated by it.
-His eye for an opportunity was at its sharpest when, after well over a hundred miles of riding over the wild lands, he and his party came to the cool, refreshing waters of Santa Gertrudis Creek.
-King saw that this place that nourished so much wildlife could also sustain domestic stock, and King’s vision for a great cattle ranch began to take shape.
+His eye for opportunity was at its sharpest when, after well over a hundred miles of riding over the wild lands, he and his party came to the cool, refreshing waters of the Santa Gertrudis Creek.
+King saw that this place nourished abundant wildlife and thought that it could also sustain domestic stock.
+King’s vision for a great cattle ranch began to take shape.

 Captain King, ever the innovator, did a new thing on the land he was taming.